-Approximately 15% to 30% of our costs, depending on mix, are attributable to raw materials, a majority of which are related to steel and related products.
-During fiscal 2012, steel prices continued to increase at a moderate pace in the first half of the fiscal year and then flattened out over the remainder of fiscal 2012.
-We offset these cost increases by changing our buying patterns, expanding our vendor network and passing through price increases.
-The overall impact on costs for the year was immaterial.
+Approximately 14% to 25% of our costs, depending on product mix, are attributable to raw materials and purchased components, a majority of which are related to steel and related products.
+During fiscal 2013, steel prices remained flat with slight variances up and down throughout the fiscal year.
+When we do experience raw material inflation, we offset these cost increases by changing our buying patterns, expanding our vendor network and passing through price increases when possible.
+The overall impact on raw material costs for this fiscal year was not material as a percent change on a year over year basis.